rncrtr/verbose/README.md

 by [@rncrtr](http://twitter.com/rncrtr)

-###If There's a future we want it now
+###If there's a future we want it now
 If you have suggestions, improvements, corrections, additions, please let me know via @rncrtr on twitter.
 I am open to constructive helpful ideas.
 I know I've left something out and there is a lot of clarity to be added for sure.
 This isn't a definitive framework by any means, it is an *EXPERIMENT*.

-###Helpful Notes
+###Helpful notes
 You will need to define your own colors (I'm no savant) and other styles, but most of the boring css is written for you.

 **Verbose** is a word meaning "too many words" or "overly wordy" see [Verbose at The Free Dictionary](http://www.thefreedictionary.com/verbose) for more info.
-I hope and expect you to appreciate the irony herein, as I do.
+I hope and expect you appreciate the irony herein, as I do.

+If you'd like to play with my ill-conceived brain-child, be careful with it, it should be wearing a helmet probably.
+All you need is to have [Sass](http://sass-lang.com/) installed, and then compile Verbose with this command:

+    sass --watch verbose.css.scss:verbose.css --style compressed

 # Getting Started
 Include verbose.css in your site, between the &lt;head&gt; and &lt;/head&gt; tags.